 - Recognizing and employing various marketing approaches

-Elements of Essential Startup Strategies
+Elements of a Startup Marketing Plan

 First of all ask yourself and your team, who are you going to serve.
 As Simon Sinek says, start with WHY before going towards HOW.
 Identify your customers and then make a marketing plan for them.
 You should know that there are multiple other startups selling almost the same product as yours.
 So, what edge do you have?
 First, you have to identify which category of consumers you are targeting.
 A detailed description of these categories would make your efforts worthwhile.
 Describe the target customer in detail just to have a clear understanding of what you’re trying to achieve.